 Within each communication was a story of an employee who had embraced the new culture — and the organizational success that ensued as a result.
 These stories served as experiences that shifted existing beliefs.
 In a matter of months, the three business units — once ruled by their own agendas — were aligned and operating under the same set of organizational goals.
 They proved that adapting to change in the workplace is possible.

 Embracing Change in the Workplace and Reaping the Benefits of Organizational Agility

 Organizations like Spotify, Netflix, and Amazon have emerged as leaders in their respective spaces thanks to their ability to adjust to ever-evolving market demands at speed.
 But while organizations like these are born agile, many more have to make an intentional effort to shift from traditional to agile operating models.

 HR leaders, CEOs, and department managers who work together to cultivate experiences that foster accountability for change are greatly rewarded.
-The Workplace Accountability Index reveals that employees are 59% more engaged with their work when there is a culture of accountability within the organization.
+The Culture Advantage Index reveals that employees are 59% more engaged with their work when there is a culture of accountability within the organization.
 Companies with engaged employees are 21% more profitable than their competitors.
 Meanwhile, companies with disengaged employees lose upwards of $550 billion a year.